Methodology

 Layouts

 Fathom allows you to view your Profit & Loss in two different layouts; the standard P&L layout and the EBITDA layout.
-Both of these statement layouts are available in the ‘Financials’ Analysis tool area and in the Fathom Report Centre.
+These statement layouts are available in the 'Financials' Analysis tool area and the Fathom Report Centre.

 Standard P&L

-Closely aligned to statutory reporting, the standard P&L starts with all revenue from operating activities, and subtracts operating expenses to end up with Gross Profit.
-From here the statement subtracts the remaining expenses, as well as adding any remaining income to arrive at retained income.
+Closely aligned to statutory reporting, the standard P&L starts with all revenue from operating activities and subtracts operating expenses to end with Gross Profit.
+Then, the statement subtracts the remaining expenses and adds any remaining income to arrive at retained income.

 EBITDA

-Fathom’s EBITDA layout, starts with revenue from operating activities, and breaks out the income before interest, tax, depreciation and amortisation as a separate line item before continuing on to subtract the remaining expenses and ending with Net income and Retained Income.
+Fathom’s EBIT starts with revenue from operating activities and breaks out the income before interest, tax, depreciation and amortisation as a separate line item before subtracting the remaining expenses and ending with Net and Retained Income.

 When to use EBITDA?

-EBITDA is used by businesses and accountants to analyse a company's operating profitability before non-operating expenses (such as interest and "other" non-core expenses) and non-cash charges (depreciation and amortisation).
-This can provide an indication as to the health of the core business.
+EBITDA is used by businesses and accountants to analyse a company's profitability before non-operating expenses such as interest and non-cash charges (depreciation and amortisation).
+EBITDA can indicate the health of the company's operational performance.

 Location

-You are able to access your Profit and Loss from the following locations within Fathom:
+You can access your Profit and Loss from the following locations within Fathom:

 Analysis tools

-You’re able to dynamically view your Profit and Loss from the Financials Analysis tool
+You can view your Profit and Loss from the Financials Analysis tool.

 Report Editor